spm/spm-docs/docs/tutorials/fmri/block/modelling/block_design.md

 1. Press the `Estimate` button.
 This will call up the specification of an fMRI estimation job in the batch editor.

-2. Highlight the `Select SPM.mat` option and then choose the `SPM.mat` file saved in your directory.
+2. Highlight the `Select SPM.mat` option and then choose the `SPM.mat` file saved in your folder.

 3. Save the job as `first_level_estimation.mat` and run your batch by pressing :material-play:.

-SPM will write a number of files into the selected directory including an `SPM.mat` file.
+SPM will write a number of files into the selected folder, including an `SPM.mat` file.

 ## Inference